 When an ECU is on the fritz, it can cause a wide range of car troubles.
 The first and most obvious sign your ECU is failing is that the check engine light will go on in your dashboard.

-On top of this, you may also notice sputtering when starting up the engine or difficulty shifting gears that could result in a grinding metallic sound while driving.
+In addition, you may also notice sputtering when starting up the engine or difficulty shifting gears, which could result in a grinding metallic sound while driving.
 This problem could even deteriorate further, resulting in your car refusing to start at all.

 In addition to these instances, more subtle issues can often be attributed to an ECU breakdown.
 You might find that the engine runs rough for no reason or stalls out intermittently when not under any particular stress.

-It's important to have any irregularities checked out by a professional if you suspect this could be caused by an ECU failure or potential malfunctioning elsewhere in the car's systems.
+If you suspect any irregularities could be caused by an ECU failure or potential malfunctioning elsewhere in the car's systems, it's important to have them checked out by a professional.
 Catching small problems before they turn into big ones can save you considerable time and money.

 Repairing a Broken Engine Control Module

-Repairing electronic control units can be challenging and often requires sending the device to a specialized facility to repair such parts.
+Electronic control unit repair can be challenging and often requires sending the device to a specialized facility to repair such parts.
 This is possible because of their complexity, and only some repair services are equipped with the necessary tools for properly fixing them.

 As a result, most people opt for a full ECU replacement instead of attempting to repair it with cheaper materials.
 This replacement usually requires bringing the car into a separate shop where the new ECU has already been ordered in advance before installation begins.